A mosaic of geese engaging in different community events against a pink background

 No brown balloons!

 Utilize Goosechase to enhance any of these interactive experiences.
-The Central Pennsylvania Festival of the Arts created a Goosechase Experience to encourage festival attendees to actively reflect on exhibitions at a personal level.
-Many Missions had the built-in benefit of increasing foot-traffic and guest engagement with the interactive activities.
+The Central Pennsylvania Festival of the Arts created a Goosechase Experience to encourage festival attendees to reflect on exhibitions at a personal level.
+Many Missions had the built-in benefit of increasing foot traffic and guest engagement with the interactive activities.

 Whether you want to build a strong community, pump up local fundraising efforts, or boost festival activities, Goosechase has plenty of ways to bring pizzazz to community events!
 Create your own ideas, or use our city-specific light bulb ideas like “Unique Las Vegas Scavenger Hunt Ideas” or “Top Toronto Scavenger Hunt Ideas” as a starting point for your unique event.
 We’ll help reduce time spent organizing events - no matter the event type, so you can focus on engaging your community.